Cystic fibrosis: Chronic infections

 Infection can spread by passing between different individuals with CF. In the past, people with CF often participated in summer "CF camps" and other recreational gatherings.
 Hospitals grouped patients with CF into common areas and routine equipment (such as nebulizers) was not sterilized between individual patients.
-This led to transmission of more dangerous strains of bacteria among groups of patients.
+This led to the transmission of more dangerous strains of bacteria among groups of patients.
 As a result, individuals with CF are now routinely isolated from one another in the healthcare setting, and healthcare providers are encouraged to wear gowns and gloves when examining patients with CF to limit the spread of virulent bacterial strains.

 CF patients may also have their airways chronically colonized by filamentous fungi (such as Aspergillus fumigatus, Scedosporium apiospermum, Aspergillus terreus) and/or yeasts (such as Candida albicans); other filamentous fungi less commonly isolated include Aspergillus flavus and Aspergillus nidulans (occur transiently in CF respiratory secretions) and Exophiala dermatitidis and Scedosporium prolificans (chronic airway-colonizers); some filamentous fungi such as Penicillium emersonii and Acrophialophora fusispora are encountered in patients almost exclusively in the context of CF. Defective mucociliary clearance characterizing CF is associated with local immunological disorders.
-In addition, the prolonged therapy with antibiotics and the use of corticosteroid treatments may also facilitate fungal growth.
+In addition, prolonged therapy with antibiotics and corticosteroid treatments may also facilitate fungal growth.
 Although the clinical relevance of the fungal airway colonization is still a matter of debate, filamentous fungi may contribute to the local inflammatory response and therefore to the progressive deterioration of the lung function, as often happens with allergic bronchopulmonary aspergillosis – the most common fungal disease in the context of CF, involving a Th2-driven immune response to Aspergillus species.